KDE/documentation-docs-kdenlive-org/effects_and_compositions/video_effects/transform_distort_perspective.rst

 The *Transform, Distort and Perspective* video effects category provides effects and filters for manipulating the shape, size and position of the source clip(s), such as :ref:`effects-transform` and :ref:`effects-crop_scale_and_tilt` effects.

-The available effects and filters are:
+The following effects and filters are available:

 .. toctree::
    :maxdepth: 1